Cartoon Network (Canada): Related services

 On November 24, 2000, the Canadian Radio-television and Telecommunications Commission (CRTC) approved multiple applications from Teletoon Canada Inc. to launch six Category 2 television channels named Teletoon Action, Teletoon Adult, Teletoon Art, Teletoon Multi, Teletoon Pop and Teletoon Retro.
 None of the channels launched and their broadcast licenses expired on November 24, 2004.
 The Teletoon Retro concept would later be revived under a different license.

 Current

 Télétoon

-Télétoon is the French counterpart to Teletoon which broadcasts most of the shows from its English counterpart in French.
+Télétoon is the French-language counterpart which broadcasts most of the shows from Cartoon Network in French.